 Market cap ~$30+ trillion ~$1.4 trillion

-Notice what the table reveals: gold wins on track record, physical durability, and volatility.
-Bitcoin wins on scarcity, portability, divisibility, verifiability, and custody cost.
-Gold is the proven incumbent.
-Bitcoin is the technological improvement.
-The question is whether 17 years of flawless operation is enough to trust with real wealth, or whether you need 5,000.
+Gold leads on track record, physical durability, and volatility.
+Bitcoin leads on scarcity, portability, divisibility, verifiability, and custody cost.
+Whether 17 years of flawless operation earns your trust, or whether you need 5,000, is a personal call.

 Historical Returns: Bitcoin vs Gold

-The returns comparison between Bitcoin and gold depends entirely on your time horizon.
-Over the last decade, Bitcoin's outperformance is staggering.
-But in recent years, gold has been the clear winner, something many Bitcoin advocates don't like to admit.
+Returns depend entirely on your time horizon.
+Over ten years, Bitcoin's outperformance is staggering.
+Over one or five years, gold wins, and many Bitcoin advocates ignore that.
 When you started and how long you held change the story completely.

 Cumulative Returns (approximate, as of March 2026)